18F/govconnect/technology.md

 [comment]: FIXME: **INSERT TWO PICTURES FOR WORDPRESS AND GOOGLE**

 Additional platforms have been used to pilot programs successfully; however, these require significant manual labor and are only recommended if an agency has staff time but a limited budget, and also has significant internal cultural barriers against using an open platform.
 These platforms will require the team to be more hands-on with the incoming project, applications, and project updates.
-These solutions are appropriate for teams that have limited support but still want to prove the value of an agile workforce program.

 ######Pros######
 * Simple platforms that require little support from agency IT department